 A well-researched Sales book that busts several myths and presents a fresh approach

-  For years, the sales domain has lagged behind its more established counterparts – marketing, manufacturing, HR, and finance.
+For years, the sales domain has lagged behind its more sought-after counterparts – marketing, manufacturing, and finance.

 Every year millions of dollars go into research in these areas.
 Sales, unfortunately, has not had the same trajectory.

 This could probably the reason why 38-49% of salespeople fail to meet their numbers.
 There is no authentic study, no empirical research which the sales teams could rely on.